BIM October 09, 2025

 • It should be noted that the Display & Asset Tagging module is available only to enterprise clients.

 Cintoo Cloud is a web-based platform that covers two significant use cases: collaboration and 3D data management.
-Cintoo can be used to share real-world information about specific construction sites or buildings in no time, making it possible to compare the existing scan data with the project model or with other 3D data.
-It can be integrated with multiple BIM solutions, and it is a great option for facilitating collaboration in multiple ways.
+Cintoo is used to share real-world information about specific construction sites or buildings in no time, making it possible to compare the existing scan data with the project model or with other 3D data.
+It is easily integratable with multiple BIM solutions, and it is a great option for facilitating collaboration in multiple ways.

 usBIM.clash